 4 well laid out chapters covering chords, scales, arpeggios and improvisation.

 Easy navigation of chapters and pages using thumbnails.

 Covers fundamental topics in jazz harmony essential for improvisation and comping.

 This book is intended to help the student jazz guitarist acquire the tools and skills necessary to become an accomplished jazz musician.
 "Jazz Guitar Elements" focuses on the essential information about chords, scales, arpeggios and improvisation that you need to know.
 It is not only about learning the guitar fingerboard, but understanding it in a way which is meaningful for jazz guitarists.
 The goal of this book is to foster a deeper understanding of the harmonic rules associated with jazz comping and improvisation in conjunction with a thorough understanding of the guitar fingerboard.

 Jazz Guitar Elements is an excellent resource for any guitarist who already has a basic knowlege of the guitar.
 It is intended for the intermediate level jazz guitarist who wants to take it to the next level.
 Used along with a Fake Book, a healthy collection of jazz recordings and some good old fashioned hard work, this book can take you a long way.

-The new iBook contains 161 pages and is filled with concise explanations, diagrams and examples.
+The new iBook contains 161 pages and the PDF version contains 218.
+Both are filled with concise explanations, diagrams and examples.
 Topics are presented with clear reference to their use in jazz comping and improvisation.
 Chapter 4 includes modal jazz and Bebop compositions, each with melody and solo.
 All are original compositions written exclusively for this book and include music notation, tabs and audio.

 Chord types and inversions